PriyanshBordia/PriyanshBordia/README.md

 - 💬 Ask me about ... <a href = "https://priyanshbordia.github.io" style="text-decoration: none !important;">anything</a>.
 - 📫 How to reach me: <a href = "mailto:priyanshbordia2@gmail.com">E-mail</a>
 - 😄 Pronouns: ... he / his / him
+- 🎯 Life Hack: "Explore 🔥 and Explode 💣 with knowledge"
 - ⚡ Fun fact: Quarantine is not that bad. or is it.!

 ![GitHub followers](https://img.shields.io/github/followers/PriyanshBordia?label=Follow&style=social)